ChaOSChriS/ChaOS_ThemeChooser/README.md

 If you want to compile this you need to configure the Webdatabase string (AndroidXMLParsing -> static final String URL = "server/theme database xml" ) replace this "server/theme database xml" with your server path to the xml.
+And also replace webview load url action (wv.loadUrl("url to advertisement ")) with your advertisement url

 xml structure:
 http://pastebin.com/eLtPCHa4